wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

           # curl -so ~/config.yml https://packages.wazuh.com/resources/4.2/unattended-installation/templates/config.yml

 #.
-Edit ``~/config.yml`` and replace the node names and IP values with the corresponding names and IP addresses, including all the Wazuh indexer, Wazuh server, and Wazuh dashboard nodes.
+Edit ``~/config.yml`` and replace the node names and IP values with the corresponding names and IP addresses, including all the Elasticsearch, Wazuh server, and Kibana nodes.
 Add as many node fields as needed.

       .. code-block:: yaml
         :emphasize-lines: 4, 8, 15, 17, 27, 29